18F/handbook/docs/how-we-work/tools/github.md

 3. Find out the details of the repositories you'll be working with.

 ## Setting up Git and a local repository
 In order to start working, you'll want to set up Git on your computer and clone a local copy of the repository you're working with.
-You can find instructions at [https://help.github.com/articles/set-up-git/](https://help.github.com/articles/set-up-git/)
+You can find instructions at [https://help.github.com/articles/set-up-git/](https://help.github.com/articles/set-up-git/) and [https://git-scm.com/book/en/v2/Getting-Started-Git-Basics](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics).

+If you'd prefer not to use command-line tools, you may want to use Git Desktop: [https://desktop.github.com/](https://desktop.github.com/).

 Many projects will have special requirements for local repositories, especially for engineers.
 Ask your coworkers for help!